Open main menu Close main menu

 Āheinga Equity Scholarship

 Unitec is committed to providing an inclusive, barrier free environment that celebrates diversity.
-The purpose of this scholarship is to encourage disabled and neuro diverse learners to pursue their studies at Unitec.
+The purpose of this scholarship is to encourage disabled and neurodivergent learners to pursue their studies at Unitec.

 This scholarship is open to new and continuing domestic students, studying on a full or part-time basis.